-The BA (Hons) in Youth and Community Work is a single honours programme, which leads to both an academic award and the professional qualification in youth work (JNC).
-The curriculum has been designed to align with the National Occupational Standards (NOS) for Youth Work, following guidance from the NYA (National Youth Agency), which is the PSRB (Professional, Statutory and Regulatory Body) for Youth and Community Work.
-In response to consultation of stakeholders, the curriculum aligns with current and anticipated workforce needs and developments.
-This includes the co-delivery of some specialist modules, bringing in experts from local organisations, further strengthening Marjon's links into the community.
+The Level 6 Integrated Degree Apprenticeship in Youth Work is a work-based programme that supports employees and employers in the Youth Work sector.
+The curriculum has been designed to align with Occupation duties for the Apprenticeship and the National Occupational Standards (NOS) for Youth Work, following guidance from the NYA (National Youth Agency), which is the PSRB (Professional, Statutory and Regulatory Body) for Youth and Community Work.
+In response to consultation of stakeholders, the curriculum aligns to current and anticipated workforce needs and developments.
+This includes the co-delivery of specialist modules, bringing in experts from local organisations, further strengthening Marjon's links into the community.